dzejkopjarosinski/dzejkopjarosinski/README.md

 - Personal Website: https://dzejkopjarosinski.github.io
 - 👋 Hi, I’m @dzejkopjarosinski
-- 👀 I’m interested in Web, AI, Finance and Data
+- 👀 I’m into Web, AI, Finance and Data
-- 🌱 I’m currently doing all sorts of stuff with Full-Stack programming as well as ML/AI
+- 🌱 I’m currently doing some Full-Stack projects as well as ML/AI
-- 💞️ Message if you want to colaborate on some cool project 😉
+- 💞️ Message if you want to colab 😉